anoma/anoma-blog/tobias/mempool/mempool-blog-post.md

 	Moreover, whenever a new swap request arises in this way, the probability to arrive a given validator is $\gamma^{-h}$, i.e., order flow is the "same" for all operators.

+[^9]: Here, we are considering a greedy strategy.
+	If there is no greedy strategy, we are beyond the scope of the blog post.

 <!-- footnotes end -->